platformio/platformio-docs/boards/nordicnrf51/nrf51_beacon.rst

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-ng-beacon does not have on-board debug probe and **IS NOT READY** for debugging.
-You will need to use/buy one of external probe listed below.
+Nordic Beacon Kit (PCA20006) has on-board debug probe and **IS READY** for debugging.
+You don't need to use/buy external debug probe.

 .. list-table::
   :header-rows:  1